18 Affordable Self Build Homes & Kit Houses Built for Under £200,000

-From tiny homes, to portable cabins – and even family dwellings, take a look at this collection of affordable self build homes to see what you can build on a budget
+From kit houses to tiny homes and portable cabins – and even family dwellings, take a look at this collection of affordable self build homes constructed for under £200,000 to see what you can build if you're working with a limited budget

 Articles by Build It magazine